Personal Injury Lawyer Houston, TX

 Personal Injury Cases Involving Impaired Driving Accidents

 If you have been struck by a drunk driver and have suffered injuries as a result of that accident, our Houston, TX personal injury firm can assist you with exploring your legal options.
+Drunk driving accidents can change the lives of victims, and some often are left with debilitating injuries that stay with them forever.
+It can leave emotional trauma as well because they are often severe.
+Many drunk driving accidents result in fatalities.
+If you have suffered a serious injury because of a negligent drunk driver, you are encouraged to contact a personal injury lawyer for legal assistance.
+You should not have to figure out how to cope with your injuries and support yourself financially on your own after such an accident that was not your fault.
 Depending on the circumstances surrounding your accident, you may be entitled to one or more insurance settlements, compensation via a personal injury claim, and/or (if your accident occurred while you were engaging in work-related activities) a workers’ compensation benefits award.

 It is important not to make assumptions about whether you have grounds for a strong case or not until you’ve spoken with the experienced legal team at John K. Zaid & Associates.
 Too often, accident victims refrain from speaking with an attorney about pursuing compensation because they assume that their case isn’t valuable, there is no way to hold others accountable for the harm they’ve caused, and/or that because they were partially to blame, their case won’t succeed.
+You should not refrain from exploring your legal options just because on the surface, your case may seem like a lost cause.
+You should never assume anything about your case because you do not have the full facts to make such an assessment.
+To understand the full scope and complexity of your case, you should speak with an experienced and qualified personal injury lawyer who can assess your case properly.
 Texas law allows for compensation awards to be extended to accident victims even if the harm they suffered wasn’t catastrophic and, in many cases, even if they were partially to blame for the accident that caused their injuries.
 In short, scheduling a consultation with our team will help you to understand whether you have strong grounds to file legal action of some sort… and chances are that you do.

 Causation, Fault, and Damages